Creating an audience for your arts event

 Distributing Printed Materials

 - The mailroom, located in the basement level of the Usdan Student Center, can distribute materials to staff and faculty mailboxes.
 Please call 781-736-4530 for more information.

 - Have you contacted the student arts clubs?
 They maintain mailboxes on the second floor of the Shapiro Campus Center.
 The Club Center website also lists a contact person for each club.

 - Who are the key opinion shapers, faculty and administrators you want to invite?
 The president?
 The provost?
 The dean?
-Even if they are unable to attend, they will be interested to know about your activities.
+Even if they are unable to attend, they will be interested in your project.

 - To post flyers in the Shapiro Campus Center and Usdan Student Center, you must get them stamped at the Shapiro information desk.
 Your flyer must include a recycling logo.

 - Goldfarb Library maintains bulletin boards of arts information in the Creative Arts Library.